Silver Alert issued for Hancock County woman

 HANCOCK COUNTY, Miss.
-(WHLT) – The Mississippi Bureau of Investigation (MBI) has issued a Silver Alert for 62-year-old Barabara Bond Prater of Bay St. Louis, MS, in Hancock County.
+(WHLT) – The Mississippi Bureau of Investigation (MBI) issued a Silver Alert for 62-year-old Barabara Bond Prater of Bay St. Louis.

-She is described as a white female, five feet tall, weighing 120 pounds, with brown hair and green eyes.
+She is described as five feet tall, weighs 120 pounds, with brown hair and green eyes.

-According to MBI, Prater was last seen Tuesday, September 28, 2021, at about 11:00 pm in the 400 block of Ruella Street in Hancock County, walking in an unknown direction.
+According to MBI, Prater was last seen Tuesday, September 28, 2021, at about 11:00 p.m. in the 400 block of Ruella Street in Hancock County.
+She was walking in an unknown direction.

 Family members said Prater suffers from a medical condition that may impair her judgment.

-If anyone has information regarding the whereabouts of Barabara Bond Prater, contact Bay St. Louis Police Department at 228-255-9191.
+If anyone has information regarding the whereabouts of Prater, contact Bay St. Louis Police Department at 228-255-9191.